Residencies

 We’re proud to back those who are making Ireland a more creative, sustainable, equitable, and inclusive place to live.
 Each residency offers free workspace, access to our community, and the chance to connect, collaborate, and grow.

-Creative Arts Residency
+Tara Creative Arts Residents

-Residency dates: 17th November 2025 – May 2026
+November 2025 – May 2026!

 Residencies FAQs